 Tutoring is provided by trained peer tutors and instructors of mathematics or writing.
 Tutors participate in training activities in alignment with the College Reading and Learning Association to hone specific skills to better assist your engagement and understanding of the curriculum.
 We value and support individual learning differences at CASA.

-We have peer tutors and instructors of mathematics to support you in your learning.
-Our lab is designed to support courses that are ALEKS, xyzhomework, or lecture based.
+We have peer tutors and instructors of mathematics and science to support you in your learning.
+Our lab is designed to support courses that are ALEKS, xyz homework, or lecture based.
 We encourage students to work in groups and independently.

-Tutoring sessions are all online in 2021 until further notice.
-You can find the schedule of instructors and times at the button below.
+Tutoring sessions are in person and online.
+You can find the schedule of instructors and times on the CASA Padlet below.

 Please call 575.737.3695 with questions.